CsabaDu/CsabaDu.DynamicTestData/README.md

 (New v1.1.0)

 The function of this method is to invoke the object array generator `TestDataToArgs`, `TestDataReturnsToArgs` or `TestDataThrowsToArgs` method given as `Func<object[]>` parameter to its signature.
 If the second optional `ArgsCode?` parameter is not null, the ArgsCode value of the initialized DynamicDataSource child instance will be overriden temporarily in a using block of the DisposableMemento class.
 Note that overriding the default `ArgsCode` is expensive so apply for it just occasionally.
 However, using this method with null value `ArgsCode?` parameter does not have significant impact on the performance yet.

+#### **Protected Static Generic `WithOptionalArgsCode` Methods**
+(New v1.2.0)

+The first one is for the `Func<T>` type test data generator methods, the second one is for the `Action` type test data processor methods.
+Both methods have the same signature with the `OptionalToArgs` method, but the first one returns the result of the test data generator method, the second one returns nothing.
+The methods are prepared to use in the derived data source classes.

 ## Usage
 (Updated v1.1.0)